JimmyKenMerchant/RaspberryPi/README.md

 Copyright © 2017-2018 Kenta Ishii.
 All Rights Reserved.

 Texts in READMEs, images, designs of symbols ("BugUFO", "Moon Symbol", etc.), melodies of musics, and other properties except codes are retained these intellectual property rights by Kenta Ishii.
 For example, texts in READMEs are restricted your commercial usage except fair use which is described in copyright cases of United States Courts.

+**PUBLICLY AVAILABLE TECHNOLOGY AND SOFTWARE**

+The software is made of publicly available technology, is not including any proprietary technology, is not any encryption software, and is not any malicious software.

 ## Vocabulary